ImranAdan/RESTExample/README.md

 # Background & Description

 It is common requirements nowadays that internal systems software developers build within organisations need retrieve information from external sources outside the organization for internal processing purposes.

 A common method of retrieving such data is through the use of Web Services; where the REST approach is the preferred method nowadays.

 The following project is intended to solve this type of problem and provide a project template the provides the following out of the box:

 * Connects to External API JSONPlaceholder, which is a fake online REST API for Testing (Integration) and Prototyping, to retrieve some external values.
 * Save the entry within our own internal database.
-* Local Caching of fetched entry.
+* Local Caching of fetched entry, thread safe.
 * Expose locally cached data through a RESTful interface.

 ### Requirements